ADHD

 If a child with a SEND does not feel included in the classroom, it can harm their academic success and social-emotional growth.

 The emotional and social well-being of students with SEN or SEND is vital to their educational progress.
-Students who feel supported, understood and accepted by others will likely have higher self-esteem, better relationships with teachers and peers, greater motivation for learning and improved behaviour.
+Students who feel supported and understood are more likely to thrive.
+Here are some ways families and schools can help:

 • Supporting children when changes happen in their lives outside school (for example, death or illness in the family).